Adamskoullos/TraderDashboards/README.md

     made with a focus towards looking simple, subtle and clean to create a balance.

 - Typography
-    - Again depending on which provider is mostly used for the 3rd party widgets the website typography will be set to best match this.
+    - The font used by the 3rd party widgets is a paid for high value font, however Roboto provides a similar look and feel and works well with the subjbect and styling

 - Images
-    - Due to the nature of the website there is not much real-estate for many images however a choice hero image will be used on the home page and potentially a further feature image on the contact page.
+    - The landing page to have a choice image relevant to the site content within the hero carousel.
+To be simple and set the stage for the main heading text overlay
-      The images need to be in keeping so as to contrast nicely with the existing colour pallete.
+    - Both the Contact and Subscribe page to have a similar but different background image that is fixed allowing the heading and form content to scroll over the top.
+Again simple but impactful

-Overall with the design, a focus during development is to maintain a clean and subtle look as the website is jam packed with user features that could become too busy very quickly.
+Overall with the design, a focus during development is to maintain a clean and subtle look as the website is jam packed with user features that could become too busy very quickly

 # Development Stage